-Uttar Pradesh: At least 10 dead as house collapses after cylinder blast, several feared trapped
+Uttar Pradesh: At least 12 dead, six injured as house collapses after cylinder blast in Mau district

-More than 30 people were injured in the incident in Mau district’s Waleedpur village.
+The incident took place around 7.30 am and rescue operations were still underway.

-At least 10 people died in Uttar Pradesh’s Mau district on Monday morning after a two-storey building collapsed following a cylinder blast.
-More than 30 people were injured in the incident in Waleedpur village, reported Hindustan Times.
+At least 12 people died and six were injured in Uttar Pradesh’s Mau district on Monday morning after a two-storey building collapsed following a cylinder blast, PTI reported.

-“As per District Magistrate of Mau, the death toll in the blast stands at 10,” Additional Chief Secretary (Home) Awanish Awasthi told PTI.
-He added that some others were suspected to be trapped under the rubble.
-Teams of police and fire brigade are at the spot to carry out rescue operations.
+“12 bodies are in mortuary,” Additional Chief Secretary (Home) Awanish Awasthi told PTI.
+“Six injured persons are in the hospital.
+NDRF team from Varanasi is on the way to the spot.”

+Superintendent of Police Anurag Arya said debris was being removed from the spot of the blast.
+“The adjoining area has been vacated so that no further loss of life takes place,” he said.
+“A couple of houses in the neighbourhood were also damaged and have developed cracks due to the blast.
+Rescue work is going on.”

 The incident took place around 7.30 am, said the police.
 An unidentified officer said that prima facie it appeared that there was a leakage that caused the cylinder blast.